kerry407/kerry407/README.md

 # My Profile

 - 👋 Hi, My name is Onyeogo Kerry from Lagos, Nigeria
-- 👀 I’m interested into Full-stack Web development
+- 👀 I’m interested into backend Web development
 - 🌱 I’m currently into Python and the Django framework, would love to add one more python framework to my books though.
-- 💞️ I’m looking forward to getting into Data Science and Machine Learning in the nearest future
+- 💞️ I’m looking forward to blockchain in the nearest future
 - 📫 How to reach me, contact me @ kerryonyeogo@gmail.com

 <!---